Jeanne-Marie Busuttil

-Jeanne-Marie Busuttil (born 29 June 1976) is a former professional golfer from France who was a member of the LPGA Tour in the early 2000s.
+Jeanne-Marie Busuttil (born 29 June 1976) is a professional golfer from France who was a member of the LPGA Tour in the early 2000s.

-Amateur career

-Busuttil was born in Paris, France and moved to America where she attended the University of Florida and Arizona State University, playing on teams for both schools.
+Early life and amateur career

+In 1976, Busuttil was born in Paris, France.
 Busuttil won the French Junior Championship in 1991 and became a member of the French National team from 1993 to 1997.

-While at Arizona State University, she won two collegiate tournaments: the 1996 NCAA East Regional and the 1995 South Carolina Invitational.
+Busuttil moved to America where she attended the University of Florida and Arizona State University, playing on teams for both schools.
+While at Arizona State University, she won two collegiate tournaments: the 1995 South Carolina Invitational and the 1996 NCAA East Regional.
 She was a three-time NCAA All-American and was a member of the 1997-98 NCAA Championship team at Arizona State.

 Professional career

-Busuttil turned professional in August 1998 after lettering at Arizona State from 1996 to 1998.
-In 2001, she finished second at the LPGA Final Qualifying Tournament to earn exempt status for the 2002 season.
+In 1998, Busuttil turned professional after lettering at Arizona State from 1996 to 1998.
 She competed on the Futures Tour, where she won one tournament and finished fifth on the money list.
 She was also a member of the Ladies European Tour.

+In 2001, she finished second at the LPGA Final Qualifying Tournament to earn exempt status for the 2002 season.